tellow-it/telegram_sum_news_bot/READme.md

 15. Develop method /logout

 ### Further steps

-1. Develop a method /update_period_channel
+1. Develop a method /update_period_channel - done at 21.03.2025
-2. Develop a channel passage block and save the news to the database
+2. Develop a channel passage block and save the news to the database done at 22.03.2025
-3. Write GET requests to get the results of the summation from the model
+3. Write GET requests to get the results of the summation from the model - deleted task
-4. Develop a news distribution block for users
+4. Develop a news distribution block for users done at 24.03.2025
-5. Deploying the system on a VPS server
+5. Deploying the system on a VPS server done at 25.03.2025